 It happens.
 Your records show a profit of $20,000, but all you have in your business account is $3,000, which might tide you over until the following week.
 But when this scenario repeats itself regularly with no solution in sight, you’re eye-to-eye with a major cash flow issue.

-The good news is that you’re not alone.
+The good news is you’re not alone.
 Businesses everywhere face the same struggle every day.
 As we mentioned, at the end of the day, profits mean little if you don’t have enough cash to run daily operations.
-That’s why when it comes to cash flow, speed is key.
+That’s why, when it comes to cash flow, speed is key.

 Unfortunately, many small business owners end up sacrificing speed in favor of more cash, which is a mistake to avoid at all costs.

 Say a customer makes a purchase for $1,000.
 You have two choices: let them pay by card and get the full balance minus card processing fees within seven days or settle on a payment plan, avoid the fees, and get paid in 38 days.
 Which do you choose?

 Most people would go for the monthly instalments to avoid the credit card processing fee, which might tally up to about $30 for every $1,000, for example.
 But for that $30, you’d be sacrificing an entire month without those funds.
 From a cash flow standpoint, you’re much better off paying the $30 fee and having that settle in your account in exchange for much speedier access to funds.